- How is childhood leukemia treated?

 Making treatment decisions

 Children and teens with leukemia and their families have special needs.
 These needs can be met best by cancer centers for children and teens, working closely with the child’s primary care doctor.
-Treatment in these centers gives you the advantage of having teams of specialists who know the differences between cancers in adults and those in children and teens, as well as the unique needs of younger people with cancer.
+These centers offer the advantage of being treated by teams of specialists who know the differences between cancers in adults and those in children and teens, as well as the unique needs of younger people with cancer.

-For childhood leukemias, this team is typically led by a pediatric oncologist, a doctor who uses chemotherapy and other medicines to treat children’s cancers.
-Many other specialists may be involved in your child’s care as well, including nurse practitioners, nurses, psychologists, social workers, rehabilitation specialists, and other health professionals.
+For childhood leukemias, this team is typically led by a pediatric oncologist, a doctor who treats children’s cancers.
+Many other specialists may be involved in your child’s care as well, including other doctors, nurses, nurse practitioners (NPs), physician assistants (PAs), psychologists, social workers, rehabilitation specialists, and other health professionals.

 After leukemia is diagnosed and tests have been done to determine its type, your child’s cancer care team will discuss the treatment options with you.
 The most important factor in choosing a treatment is the type of leukemia, but other factors also play a role.

 The main treatment for childhood leukemia is chemotherapy.
 For some children with higher risk leukemias, high-dose chemotherapy may be given along with a stem cell transplant.
 Other treatments such as targeted drugs, surgery, and radiation therapy may be used in special circumstances.